 The Berlin Wall altered an already industrial landscape, but Trump’s lengthy wall threatens multiple ecosystems.
 The production of a 30 foot concrete wall will not only emit tons of greenhouse gases, but will also block wildlife migrations and cause other environmental damage.
 Trump’s wall will fall, but it will leave an irreparable scar on the Earth.

 In January, Berlin mayor Michael Müller was quoted mirroring Reagan’s famous directive to Gorbachev.
 “Dear Mr. President, don’t build this wall,” Müller said.

 He was not the first to make the comparison.
 “I don’t believe that we and Mexico should have any sort of Berlin on our borders,” then Republican gubernatorial candidate Bill Clemens told the Dallas Morning News in 1978.
 Just like in Berlin, Americans will eventually reject Trump’s wall for its promised ineffectiveness and hateful presence.

-Maclean is an advertising and geography sophomore from Austin.
+MacLean is an advertising and geography sophomore from Austin.
+She is a senior columnist.
 Follow her on Twitter @maclean_josie.